neavemj/JEV_assembly_pipe/README.md

 mkdir JEV_genomes
 ```

-Then copy the config.yaml file and the assemble_JEV.snakemake file from the github repository into your data directory:
+Then copy the config.yaml file and the assemble_JEV.snakemake file from the github repository into your new data directory:

 ```
 cp $HOME/software/JEV_assembly_pipe/config.yaml $HOME/data/JEV_genomes/